-Plenty of storage and extra features (rod holders, adjustable seat back).
+Plenty of storage and extra features including rod holders and adjustable seat back.
 Stable and maneuverable.
 Seat is comfortable even without padding.
-Lighter than other 10' canoes at about 52 lbs., making for an easy lift atop a vehicle.
+Fits nicely on top of vehicles.

 Paddlers will need to jury-rig some removable waterproofing for the seat scuppers and paddles.
 Paddle is mediocre with minimal power and so-so control.